American Indian language

 In the past, each Chumash village was ruled by its own chief, who was similar to a mayor.
 Village chiefs were chosen from important and wealthy

 Chumash families by village elders, and could be either men or women.
-Today, the Chumash tribe is led by a tribal council elected by all the Chumash people.
+Today, Chumash bands are led by elected tribal councils.

 What language do the Chumash Indians speak?